SamuelDoud/UNIXFileSystem/README.md

 		-remove bit from bitmap.

 Function Behavior Sketches in Genric File System API:

 	int FS_Boot(char *path):
-		should be called exactly once before any other LibFS functions are called.
+		-should be called exactly once before any other LibFS functions are called.
 It takes a single argument, the path, which either points to a real file where your ”disk image” is stored or to a file that does not yet exist and which must be created to hold a new disk image.
 Upon success, return 0.
 Upon failure, return -1 and set osErrno to E GENERAL.

 		-needs to call Disk_Init() OR Disk_load() depending if file exist.
 		-If initializing then create bitmaps, magic no, inode for /. inode bitmap init to 0111111.